Are you looking to choose a business VoIP provider but not sure which one is right for your needs?

 Pricing: Starts from $18.95 / per user / per month.
 Unlike other business VoIP providers, they don’t require annual contracts.
 However you can get discounts on buying pre-paid packages, and you can also get lower rates when you add more users to your plan.

-They offer easy integrations with third-party services like Dropbox, G Suite, Salesforce, Microsoft Outlook, Zendesk, and more.
+They offer easy integrations with third-party services like Dropbox, G Suite, Salesforce, Microsoft Outlook, Microsoft Teams, Zendesk, and more.

 While their feature offering is great, their pricing is a bit on the higher end unless you sign the annual contract.

 Pricing: Starting from $34.99 / per user every month for the first user.
 Their monthly pricing drops significantly when you switch to annual and add the second user ($24.99 per user).
 There are additional costs for advanced functionality like automatic call recording, hot desking, etc.